yanghengtang/tp/docs/UserGuide.md

 **Format**: `view_d INDEX`

-* Displays the full detail of the doctor at the specified `INDEX`.
+* Displays the full details of the doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed doctor list.
 * The index **must be a positive integer** 1, 2, 3, …​